rozhkoy/rozhko_y/README.md

 ## 👨‍💻 About Me

 I'm a front-end developer with a passion for web development.
-Currently, I'm working on a project called [Online Best Tic-Tac-Toe with multiplayer](https://github.com/rozhkoy/best-tic-tac-toe).
+Take a look  at my project [Online Best Tic-Tac-Toe with multiplayer](https://github.com/rozhkoy/best-tic-tac-toe) feel free to contribute.
 I am a student at WSB Merito University, where I continue to deepen my knowledge in this field.
 I am always open to new ideas and opportunities and remain enthusiastic about learning and growing in web development.

 ## 📚 My Recent Projects